Auto workers could go on strike within days. Here's what to know.

 "After a decade of hard work by our members, they've had massive profits and continued massive profits — $21 billion in the first six months of this year between the Big Three," he told told reporters in Detroit last week.
 "Our workers deserve their share of equity in this and they're not getting it."

-Perhaps most important to the union is that it be allowed to represent workers at 10 electric vehicle battery factories, most of which are being built by joint ventures between automakers and South Korean battery makers.
-The union wants those plants to receive top UAW wages.
+Along with a pay hike, the UAW is demanding that automakers to eliminate wage tiers, under which more recent hires start at lower rates of pay than longer-tenured workers.
+The union also wants management to provide pension benefits to all employees; limit the use of temporary workers; offer more paid time off, including a four-day workweek; and provide more job protections, including the right to strike over plant closings.

-Aside from pay, the union also wants management to limit the use of temporary workers and to impose forced overtime.
-UAW members said they're looking for more time off, including a four-day workweek, and are asking for additional job protections, including the right to strike over plant closings.
+In addition, the union is pushing to represent workers at 10 electric vehicle battery factories, most of which are being built as part of joint ventures between the automakers and South Korean battery makers.

 What automakers have offered